jistjoalal/blog/README.md

 ### deploy to the web

-I'm using [Netlify](https://www.netlify.com/) as a host which automatically triggers deploys to their modern CDN whenever a git branch is pushed to.
+Using [Netlify](https://www.netlify.com/) as a host automatically triggers deploys to their modern CDN whenever a git branch is pushed to.
 Just connect your repo, and push like normal.
 JAM.

 ```sh
 git push